Wolin: History

 In 967, the island became controlled by Poland, under the country's first historic ruler, Duke Mieszko I. However, it has not been established if Wolin became directly part of Poland, or if it was a fief.
 Mieszko I encompassed the town of Wolin with defensive ramparts.
 Polish influences were not firm and they ended around 1007.
 In the following years, Wolin became famous for its pirates, who would plunder ships cruising the Baltic.
 As a reprisal, in 1043 it was attacked by the Norwegian king Magnus the Good.

 In the early 12th century, the island, as part of the Pomeranian duchy, was captured by the Polish monarch Boleslaw III Wrymouth.
 Shortly after, the inhabitants of Wolin accepted Christianity, and in 1140 pope Innocent II created a diocese there, with its capital in the town of Wolin.
 In 1170, the battle at Julin Bridge took place there.
 In 1185 the dukes of Pomerania became vassals of Denmark, and in 1227, they fell under suzerainty of the Holy Roman Empire.

-In 1535, Wolin accepted Protestant Lutheranism.
+In 1535, like the vast majority of the northern German-speaking world, Wolin accepted Protestant Lutheranism.
 In 1630, during the Thirty Years' War, the island was captured by Sweden.
 It passed to the Kingdom of Prussia in 1720 as a result of the Treaty of Stockholm.
 From 1871, the island was part of the German Empire.
+During this period the Batlic coastal city of Misdroy (Międzyzdroje) developed into a nice sea side resort entertaining tourists from Berlin.
+Outside tourism, the island's population relied mainly on cattle farming, forestry, and Baltic Sea fishing.
 During World War II, in February 1945, a German-perpetrated death march of Allied prisoners-of-war from the Stalag XX-B POW camp passed through the island.
-After Nazi Germany's defeat in the war, it became again part of Poland.
+After Nazi Germany's defeat in the war, via the Potsdam Protocol, it became again part of Poland.
+The entire native German-speaking Pomeranian population on the island was expelled to the west and replaced by Polish settlers.
+This was done with official approval from the Allied Powers, regardless of the fact that the region was historically Polish only during two brief medieval periods prior to 1945.

 In 1949–1950, a military hospital was based on the island, in which some 2,000 wounded or ill Greeks and Macedonians, partisans and refugees of the Greek Civil War, were treated by the Poles.

 In 2015, the Świnoujście LNG terminal was opened.